From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Discussion and summary

 We selected a sample of GRBs that showed simultaneous detections in both the GeV and the X-ray bands during the period from August 2008 to August 2024.
 To focus on the early-afterglow phase, we considered time intervals starting right after the prompt emission phase and extending up to 10\,ks (see Sect.~\ref{sec:Time-bin selection}).
 These criteria ensure that the selected intervals correspond to the afterglow phase, where broadband emission is expected to be dominated by external forward shock.
 We also include hard X-ray (15-150~keV) data observed by BAT to help constrain the potential synchrotron peak.
 However, because of the limited sensitivity of BAT, the number of such observations is smaller than in only XRT cases.
 As a result, joint XRT, BAT, and LAT coverage is available only for the early, bright phases of the afterglow emission.
 The final sample consists of 31 GRBs, with 74 time bins selected for time-resolved spectral analysis after excluding intervals with flaring activity (see Tab.~\ref{tab:timeresolved} and Sect.~\ref{sec:Time-bin selection} for more details).

 Using the rich data sample described above, we performed an extensive time-resolved spectral analysis with simultaneous data in X-rays and HE gamma-rays.
-Furthermore, we compared the fluxes and photon indices through which we identified a significant flux-flux correlation (see Fig.~\ref{fig:flux_XRT_LAT}(a)) between X-ray (0.3–10~keV) and HE gamma-rays (0.1–10~GeV).
-Notably, there is a systematic deviation at lower flux states, where GeV fluxes become disproportionately higher relative to X-ray fluxes.
-However, a tighter correlation emerges when comparing broadband X-ray emission (0.3–150~keV) with the GeV band (see Fig.~\ref{fig:flux_XRT_LAT}(b)), suggesting that non-inclusion of the harder X-ray component (or considering only the narrow soft X-ray band) provides only a fraction of energy output of the synchrotron which is lower than the power emitted in the GeV band.
-Further study using GBM fluence (0.01–1 MeV) as a normalization factor reveals that flux correlations remain stronger for the 0.3–150~keV band than for the narrower 0.3–10~keV range (see (c) and (d) Fig.~\ref{fig:flux_XRT_LAT}), indicating that the broader energy window provides a more robust tracer of the energy budget of the burst.
+We compared the fluxes and photon indices, identifying a significant flux-flux correlation (see Fig.~\ref{fig:flux_XRT_LAT}(a)) between X-ray (1~keV) and HE gamma-rays (1~GeV) band.
+Notably, there is a systematic deviation at lower fluxes, where GeV fluxes become higher relative to X-ray fluxes.
+However, a correlation with slope close to unity emerges when comparing X-ray emission at 20~keV with 1~GeV (see Fig.~\ref{fig:flux_XRT_LAT}(b)).
+This suggests that considering only the soft X-ray flux captures only a fraction of the synchrotron energy output, which is lower than the power emitted in the GeV band.
+The comparison highlights the relative strength power of the emission components at different times.
+The fluxes at 1 keV and 20 keV represents energy bands where synchrotron emission is the predominant mechanism, while flux at 1 GeV is representative of a synchrotron self-Compton emission.
+Further study using $S_{\gamma}$ (1–1000~keV) as a normalization factor reveals that flux correlations remain stronger for the 20~keV than for the 1~keV (see (a) and (b) of Fig.~\ref{fig:flux_normalized_XRT_LAT}).